 - Makeup and accessories should be minimal; sandals should be closed – preferably anything below 3-4”.

-- Pencil skirts or one piece dresses are other exciting options.
+- Pencil skirts or one-piece dresses are other exciting options.
 However, be watchful of the length.
+The right length is knee length or just under the knee.

 2. Your Big Move In The Fashion Industry